jgr1996/EUV-Xray-AnalyticModel/README.md

 - Version 3.0 (under construction)
   * MPI parallelisation with arbitrary core mass and initial envelope mass functions using 6th order Bernstein polynomials
   * Likelihood function is constructed by calculating KDE of model for a set of parameters and evaluating likelihoods summing CKS values
-- Version 4.0 (under construction)
-  * MPI parallelisation with arbitrary core mass and initial envelope mass functions using 6th order Bernstein polynomials
-  * This is an Approximate Bayesian Calculation (ABC) using a Kullback-Leibler (KL) divergence as statistic for likelihood proxy.

 # Files